 Saw technology for high performance cutting

-High performance saws cut versatile pre-stressed products safely.
-Saw S5-270 is meant for cutting slabs or beams up to 270 mm thick.
-The fully automated E9-500 saw is designed for cutting elements vertically up to 520 mm in any direction.
-The inverter makes the saw easier and safer to operate: the blade can now be stopped automatically and quickly after cutting.
-There is a safe cockpit with a transparent shield, and a camera system with a real-time view that prevents accidents when running the machine.
-Maintenance of the improved saw, such as changing the blade, is also easier.
-The saw includes an efficient dust and water removal vacuum and an automatically adjusting blade cover to minimize emissions and reduce noise.
+HIGH PERFORMANCE SAWS cut versatile pre-stressed products safely.
+Elematic’s fully automated E9-500 saw is designed for cutting elements vertically up to 520 mm in any direction.
+A new inverter drive makes the saw easier and safer to operate: the blade can now be stopped automatically and quickly after cutting.
+Changing the blade is also easier.
+E9-500 includes an efficient dust removal system consisting of vacuum and an automatically adjusting blade cover to minimize emissions and reduce noise.

 Motorized opening-and-closing device for battery molds

 Casting cells with cast elements weigh several tons, and operating the opening and closing of the mold is a heavy work phase for the operator.
 This innovation has its roots in discussions with our customers.
 The easy-to-use, ergonomic mechanism opens and closes the mold at the press of a button.
 This improves work safety and ergonomics, minimizing the risk of injury.
 The battery mold device includes a semiautomatic, fixed chain mechanism at the bottom of the mold.
 A control cabin with push buttons is the default way to operate the device, and a radio-control option is available for challenging working spaces.